Can You Work with a 100% VA Disability Rating?

 If you decide to return to work while receiving TDIU, it’s crucial to understand the potential outcomes:

-• No Immediate Clawback: In most cases, unless fraud involved, the VA won’t demand repayment of past benefits.
+• No Immediate Clawback: In most cases, unless fraud is involved, the VA won’t demand repayment of past benefits.
 They’ll simply stop payments from a future date.

 It’s also worth noting that the VA generally gives veterans the benefit of the doubt during transitional periods.
 For example, if you try to return to work but can’t sustain it due to your disabilities, that attempt alone won’t necessarily jeopardize your TDIU.